vanzasetia/single-price-grid-component-master/README.md

 ## The Story When Doing This Challenge
 I will start with the `style-guide.md` file.
 This file doesn't contain the exact color for the `why-us` section.
 So, I have to use [Color Picker](https://play.google.com/store/apps/details?id=gmikhail.colorpicker) and scan the design images to get the color.

-I also have no idea what is the color fpr the box shadow of the buttons.
-I tried the card box shadow color which is *Grayish Blue: hsl(218, 22%, 67%)*, it's not the same.
+I also have no idea what is the color fpr the box shadow of the button.
+I tried the card box shadow color which is *Grayish Blue: hsl(218, 22%, 67%)*, it doesn't look similar to the design.
+So I use my black color which is `rgba(17, 17, 17, 0.2)`.

 ## What I Learned
+* I learned new button hover technique by using `::after` pseudo element.

 ## Built With